WebReflection/monthly/README.md

 Both `startDay` and `freeDay` use this numeric convention for days of the week, but every other property uses the actual day of the month, which is never `0` or greater than `31`.

+You can also pass just dates objects for every other field that is not `startDay` or `freeDay`, the function will convert those automatically.

 ### Usage Example